aws-samples/aws-sagemaker-pytorch-shop-by-style/README.md

 Contact: [Dylan Tong](mailto:dylatong@amazon.com)

-The content in this repository was released as part of a [ML-blog post](https://amazon.awsapps.com/workdocs/index.html#/document/c557cbefa1f643b1ed3aade699052edbc3a1e6192e7c1a4fc24ede027105253f): A personalized 'shop-by-style' experience via PyTorch on Amazon SageMaker and Amazon Neptune
+The content in this repository was released as part of a [ML-blog post](https://amazon.awsapps.com/workdocs/index.html#/document/c557cbefa1f643b1ed3aade699052edbc3a1e6192e7c1a4fc24ede027105253f): A personalized 'shop-by-style' experience via PyTorch on Amazon SageMaker and Amazon Neptune.

+The notebook linked [here](https://github.com/aws-samples/aws-sagemaker-pytorch-shop-by-style/blob/master/notebooks/shop-by-style-model-on-pytorch.ipynb) will provide you a hands-on guide of the entire process involved in building the DL model that powers the solution described in the blog post.

-The following button will launch a CloudFormation template to deploy the shop-by-style prototype in us-west-2.
+Additonally, I've provided a button below that will deploy a prototype solution in us-west-2 using CloudFormation.
 There are no post-launch configuration steps required.
 The template will create IAM roles, network resources like a VPC, a CloudFront distribution, a Neptune database, API Gateway and Lambda resources.
 Thus, I recommend deploying this solution with admin permissions in a sandbox or personal account.

 The prototype will work in other regions.
 However, it will require you to make modifications to the CloudFormation template, and copy the provided assets to the other region.